In 1964, Steven Spielberg, then a 16-year-old, directed his first full-length movie "Firelight".

 "I believe among the assignments given, there will be some which are better than those produced by television stations.

-he said when launching the Young Artiste Programme aimed at spurring the development of the local content industry.
+"Sometimes, making a 10-minute film is much more difficult than a long-winding drama," he said when launching the Young Artiste Programme aimed at spurring the development of the local content industry.

 The programme, targeted at those aged 30 and below, is jointly organised by Filem Negara and Radio Television Malaysia (RTM).